Austrum-lab/deb-desktop/README.md

 # deb-desktop
-Repo contains some files configs and info about using debian 13 (testing) as desktop OS with Gnome DE
+Repo contains some files, scripts and configs and info about using debian 13 (testing) as desktop OS with Gnome DE